bismofunyuns99/dbt-project-template/README.md

 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

-## Help out:
-This is a open source project.
-If you want to contribute to this project/find any issues, [interact with us on the repository](https://github.com/dbt-labs/dbt-cloud-snowflake-demo-template)